 The UBMS program is provided to students in two interrelated components, a summer component known as the Galaxy Experience and an academic year component referred to as The Leadership Academy.
 With major foci on acquisition of 21st century learning skills, mastery of core content and application of concepts mastered, and development of leadership talents, the center works with students via homework assistance, community service projects, bi-weekly leadership training and monthly academic skills workshops.
 The center also offers its students the opportunity to interact with industry and peer mentors and participate in campus visits and social/cultural events.
 Visit the Upward Bound Math-Science Center website (http://wichita.edu/ubms), or call 316-978-3316.

-The Veterans Upward Bound program (VUB) is an educational and skills program designed specifically to serve the needs of today’s veterans.
-This program offers a unique range of services designed to prepare eligible veterans for success when they enter their chosen educational program whether it is at a two-year community college, a four-year college or university, a public or private school, or a vocational or technical school.
-All services, including instruction, textbooks, advising and supplies, are provided free of charge.
-VUB is a TRIO program funded by the U.S. Department of Education at Wichita State University.
-It serves veterans in Wichita, Sedgwick County, Butler County and Harvey County.
-The main office is located on the Wichita State University Campus at 415 Brennan Hall I. For more information visit the website (http://wichita.edu/vub), or call 316-978-6742.
+The Veterans Upward Bound program (VUB) is an educational and skills program designed to serve the needs of today’s veteran.
+This program offers a range of services designed to prepare eligible veterans for success when they enter their chosen educational program whether it is a two-year community college, a four-year college or university, public or private school, or a vocational or technical school.
+All services, including instruction, textbooks, advising and supplies are free of charge.
+VUB is a TRIO Program federally funded by the U.S. Department of Education at Wichita State University.
+It serves eligible veterans from Wichita, Sedgwick, Butler and Harvey counties.
+The main office is located on the Wichita State University campus at 419 Brennan Hall I. For more information visit the website (http://wichita.edu/vub), or call 316-978-6742.